Hikvision-Codec/Caffe_DFP/README.md

           Please refer to http://caffe.berkeleyvision.org/installation.html

-    *   Install from source code:
+    *   Install from source code :

         If you have a much higher version of GCC, you need to install the above required libraries from source code.
 Install from binaries will lead to running error due to compatibility.